NKUHuLab/Marine-carbon-flux/README.md

 For the code "Uncertainty analysis.py", the expected output is a .xlsx file containing the percentage of model uncertainty.

-The expected runtime of all the code above is more than 24 hours.
+The total expected runtime of all the code above exceeds 24 hours.

 (4) Instructions for use

 When executed following the steps above, the code will automatically process the data used in the manuscript and supplementary information.

-The generated output will fully replicate the results presented in the manuscript.
+The generated output will replicate the results presented in the manuscript.